Swing Education

 There was an overwhelming number of subs who showed interest in this feature.
 Subs were opting to take some of the days, but by the time the support team got to their request, another substitute had already taken the full assignment - resulting in no fills through the “flexible fill” feature.

-fast follow
+Fast follow

 To reduce the burden on the customer support team, we added a delay.
 Most requests are filled within 4 hours so after that, any unfilled requests became “flexible”.
 We still saw users willing to sign up for the entire assignment which allowed us fine tune how and when we would allow multiple subs to fill a single request.